The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <details><summary> What is protected Access Specifier? </summary>

-- It is approximately same as private but it allows the accessibility of data meeber and memeber function to the child class
+- It is approximately same as private but it allows the accessibility of data member and member function to the child class
 - protected is used in the case of inheritance

 </details>